The 7 Nursing Home Abuse Types

 Common signs of physical abuse among residents include broken bones, bruises, and bleeding.
 Physical abuse can be committed against any resident, but those with cognitive disorders such as Alzheimer’s disease may be at higher risk.

-Without proper medical attention, physical elder abuse can lead to serious injuries or even death.
-Thankfully, financial aid may be available to pay for medical bills and emotional suffering if you or a loved one suffered physical nursing home abuse.
+Physical nursing home abuse can lead to serious injuries or even death without proper medical attention.
+Thankfully, financial aid may be available to pay for medical bills and emotional suffering if you or a loved one experienced physical nursing home abuse.

 Nursing Home Neglect